 For me, one disappointing discovery is that living and working in rural areas is not healthier than living and working in cities.
 I have a lingering fantasy from childhood that country air was fresh and clean.
 The idea of the family farm as a pristine environment associated with health and happiness cannot be substantiated and may never have been true.

-Rural agricultural workers are exposed to many air pollutants, including pesticides, herbicides and organic natural materials, which can cause disease.
+Rural agricultural workers are exposed to many air pollutants, including fungi, pesticides, herbicides and organic natural materials, which can cause disease.
 Inhalation injury can cause inflammatory reactions (bronchitis, asthma, and/or bronchiolitis) in the airway or lung tissue reactions - alveolitis, pulmonary edema and pulmonary fibrosis.
 At risk: 6.5 million farm workers and those who process, handle, transport, and service food products.
 Also at risk are residents of rural areas who are exposed to dusts distributed by winds, sometimes hundreds of kilometers distant from the source of airborne contamination.